 Basic cabinetry already takes up a significant amount of your home renovation budget.
 Typical kitchen cabinets cost between $4000 and $13,000, and an additional layer clearly means additional cost.

-But if your budget allows it and you think you really need that extra space, then double-stack kitchen cabinets are ideal investments.
+But if your budget allows it and you think you really need that extra space, then double-stack kitchen cabinetry is an ideal investment.

 Not Easy To Access

-One of the drawbacks of stacked cabinets is that they are hard to reach.
-You have to keep a short step-ladder or a stage stool for every time you want to access your upper cupboards.
+One of the drawbacks of stacked cupboards is that they are hard to reach.
+You have to keep a short step-ladder or stool every time you want to access your upper cupboards.

-It will take more effort to retrieve things unless you’re intentionally keeping items out of reach for safety and security purposes.
+It will take more effort to retrieve things unless you intentionally keep items out of reach for safety and security purposes.
+This lack of functionality means that you may end up using these areas for decor pieces rather than items and accessories you use daily.

 Can Make Some Kitchens Feel Cramped

-In smaller kitchens, however, double stacked cupboards can feel a little too much.
+In smaller floor plans, however, double stacked cupboards can feel a little too much.
 The same is true for kitchens with complicated ceilings, such as coffered ceilings, ornate moldings, or beams that may not align with the rest of the cabinetry.

 You have to choose which feature is more necessary in these cases because having a lot at the same time will end up cramping the space.